Planning for success

 The NSW and Western Australian governments have committed to creating high-tech agrifood industrial precincts in Liverpool City and Peel, respectively.
 The Peel precinct is already zoned and includes joint ventures with Singaporean firms.
 The Liverpool precinct will be developed in parallel with the new Western Sydney Airport and surrounding ‘Aerotropolis’ over the next 10 years.
 The CRC will provide analytics and design research as well as applied circular-economy solutions for water and energy infrastructure to help support development of these precincts.

 This activity will support the billion-dollar investment being made in our food-hub regions under the City Deal and regional development programs.
 At different scale, the CRC aims to support similar approaches in Darwin and in other participating food hubs.

 High-tech indoor farming

 Scaling up protected cropping in our food hubs is a central aim of the CRC.
-Research will develop next-generation solutions across automation, informatics and facility design in partnership with major growers such as Costa and Perfection Fresh, and SME technology entrepreneurs such as Greenbio and Sprout Stack, which are developing ultra-high-tech vertical solutions.
+We have research projects underway developing next-generation solutions across automation, informatics and facility design in partnership with major growers such as Costa and Perfection Fresh, and SME technology entrepreneurs such as Greenbio and Sprout Stack, which are developing ultra-high-tech vertical solutions.

-Future food facilities and precincts will have high water and energy demand and waste streams to manage.
+Future food facilities and precincts will have high water and energy demand as well as waste streams to manage.
 The CRC’s advanced-systems approach integrates water recycling, renewable energy and waste management at civil and facility scale.

 Smart logistics and inland ports